Simple Romanian green beans with garlic sauce, this is one of our favorite, most garlicky side dishes.

 Instructions

 - Drain well and rinse immediately in very cold running water.
-Drain very well again and pat dry with kitchen towel if still too wet.
+Drain very well again and pat dry with a kitchen towel if still too wet.

 Chris Scheuer says